 It takes time to write a book, and skill.
 So, putting aside my sincere belief in art for art's sake (and Amanda Palmer has an illuminating rant on that topic), I am nobody's fool either.
 Not only was New Acme's initial appeal to me to join the site expressed as doing me a favor while the owner of the site got paid and I got a vague, unconcerned "someone will make it up to you later," his personal attitude toward book buying refuted his own claim of "so what if people buy used, you'll sell new eventually."
 It put many things in a nutshell.
 By his own admission, out of every 5 books he bought, only 1was a new book.
 If used books sold new books, wouldn't those numbers be, well, closer together?
 What happens if all his site users are like him?

 I never cared much for Algebra.
-Maybe that's why when I do the math (x = he is paid for every book purchased through his site and y = I would be paid 1 time for every 5 books, yet he is asking me for my help in selling books for him) x does not equal y.
+Maybe that's why when I do the math (x = he is paid for every book purchased through his site and y = I would be paid 1 time for every 5 books) x does not equal y.
 It doesn't even come close.
 Yet, he didn't hesitate to close with a guilt ploy: Surely I cared for my readers and wanted them to have the pleasure of my books, even if that meant they were bought used.
 My suggestion that his support of a huge used bookseller cost authors money was selfish.